omid-ahmadpour/CleanArchitecture-Template/README.md

 # CleanArchitecture-Template
-Welcome to the **CleanArchitecture-Template** repository, a powerful solution template that exemplifies the principles of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and incorporates the robustness of CQRS implementation using ASP.NET Core.
+Welcome to the **CleanArchitecture-Template** repository, a powerful solution template that exemplifies the principles of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and integrates them seamlessly with [CQRS](https://martinfowler.com/bliki/CQRS.html) using **ASP.NET Core**.

 ![CleanArchitecture](https://user-images.githubusercontent.com/42376112/110762993-a61b1580-8266-11eb-9ac1-438072319971.jpg)

 ## Show Your Appreciation! ⭐
 If you find value in this project, whether you're using it for learning or kickstarting your solution, a star is a wonderful way to express your support.
 Thank you in advance!

+# Prerequisites
+- Visual Studio 2022
+- .NET 8.0 Runtime

 # Architecture

-This template follows Clean Architecture principles with CQRS and EF Core.
-For detailed notes and explanations, see [docs/architecture.md](docs/architecture.md).
+For full notes and explanations, see [docs/architecture.md](docs/architecture.md).

 ```mermaid
 flowchart TB